jdomizz/penciil/README.md

 ## About

 **Penciil** is a straightforward sketchpad that generates ASCII art animations from your drawings.

-It is delivered as a PWA so it can be used online or installed from [penciil.domi.land](https://penciil.domi.land/).
+It can be used online or installed from [penciil.domi.land](https://penciil.domi.land/).

 ## Usage